mmahlke/YNAlab_Bioinformatics_training_pt2_ChIP_and_CR/README.md

 :-------------------------:|:-------------------------:
 Read trimming | Read trimming
 Align with BWA | Align with bowtie2
-Normalize to input | Normalize to scaling factor, spike-in control, or - control Create tracks with deeptools | Create tracks with deeptools Call peaks with MACS2 | Call peaks with MACS2 and/or SEACR Visualize tracks and peaks (IGV, UCSC) | Visualize tracks and peaks (IGV, UCSC)
+Normalize to scaling factor | Normalize to scaling factor Create tracks with deeptools | Create tracks with deeptools Call peaks with MACS2 | Call peaks with MACS2 and/or SEACR Visualize tracks and peaks (IGV, UCSC) | Visualize tracks and peaks (IGV, UCSC)